Deformations of Toric Varieties via Minkowski Sum Decompositions of Polyhedral Complexes: Deformations of affine toric varieties.

 \end{thm}

 \begin{pf} Classification of infinitesimal deformations of an affine algebraic variety is well described in \cite{e}.
-We will follow its procedure, however computation of the Kodaira-spencer map in the case $R\in{\sigma}^{\ve}\cap M$ was done in \cite[pp.~167-171]{al1} with a slightly different description.
+We will follow its procedure, however computation of the Kodaira-Spencer map for Altmann's toric construction was done in \cite[pp.~167--171]{al2} with a slightly different description.